PREFERRED FIBER & MATERIALS (PFM)

 – Shreyaskar Chaudhary, Pratibha Syntex (2015 winner)

-“The Innovation lab is a fantastic initiative to foster innovation and entrepreneurship in sustainable textiles and we are proud to have participated and won second prize.
+“The OCRT Innovation Award is a fantastic initiative to foster innovation and entrepreneurship in sustainable textiles and we are proud to have participated and won second prize.
 There is never a better time for this initiative than now as there is real momentum across various stakeholders who are finding creative ways of reducing the negative impact on natural resources.
 It’s great that the Innovation lab brings them together and provides a platform to share and promote the idea with like- minded businesses.
 It incentivizes innovators who, otherwise, are often left on their own.”

 – Sreeranga Rajan, Dibella (2015 runner-up)